-- Explains key topics in more than 100 concise and authoritative articles written by a team of leading evolutionary biologists
+- Explains key topics in some 100 concise and authoritative articles written by a team of leading evolutionary biologists

 - Contains more than 100 illustrations, including eight pages in color

 - Each article includes an outline, glossary, bibliography, and cross-references

 - Covers phylogenetics and the history of life; selection and adaptation; evolutionary processes; genes, genomes, and phenotypes; speciation and macroevolution; evolution of behavior, society, and humans; and evolution and modern society

 Jonathan B. Losos is the Monique and Philip Lehner Professor for the Study of Latin America and professor of organismic and evolutionary biology at Harvard University.